matlab-deep-learning/quantization-aware-training/README.md

 Additional files:

-- `QuantizedConvolutionBatchNormTrainingLayer`: Custom layer that implements quantization aware fused convolution-batch normalization layer
+- `QuantizedConvolutionBatchNormTrainingLayer`: Custom layer that implements quantization aware fused convolution-batch normalization layer.
-- `QuantizedConvolutionTrainingLayer`: Custom layer unused in this example but can be applied to networks with convolution layers without batch normalization
+- `QuantizedConvolutionTrainingLayer`: Custom layer unused in this example but can be applied to networks with convolution layers without batch normalization.
 - `IdentityTrainingLayer`: No-op layer that acts as a placeholder for batch normalization layers.
 - `quantizeToFloat`: Function to quantize the values to a floating point representation.
 - `bypassdlgradients`: Function to perform straight through estimation for a given operation.
+The source of this function is obfuscated because of the use of internal packages.
 - `foldBatchNormalizationParameters`: function to calculate the adjusted weights and bias for dlnetwork that contains a convolution layer followed by a batch normalization layer.
+The source of this function is obfuscated because of the use of internal packages.
+- `CustomStraightThroughEstimator`: helper class used by `bypassdlgradients` and should not be used directly.

 ### Requirements